MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/operational-limits-online.md

 Your OData/SOAP requests will be throttled if they exceed the current per-user speed/rate limits that are strictly enforced.
 They might not have been throttled in the past even if they had exceeded the previous per-environment speed/rate limits, because those limits weren't strictly enforced.
 They served as recommendations or warnings for you to implement a retry logic with cool-off period that should already be in place.
 For more information, see [Working with API Rate Limits](../api-reference/v2.0/dynamics-rate-limits.md).

-If your integration is using a single user/service principal to perform a large number of operations, or if it's an interactive client application that uses a single user/service principal to send all web service requests to Business Central online, the per-user operational limits can be reached fairly quickly.
+If your integration is using a single user/service principal to perform a large number of operations, or if it's an interactive client application that uses a single user/service principal to send all OData/SOAP requests to Business Central online, the per-user operational limits can be reached fairly quickly.
 You can help prevent this situation and maintain/increase your throughput by distributing/spreading your workload in smaller batches across multiple users/service principals.

 ## See also